MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/meeting-recording.md

 # Teams meeting recording

 In Microsoft Teams, users can record their Teams meetings to capture audio, video, and screen sharing activity.
 The recording happens in Microsoft 365 and is saved to OneDrive or SharePoint, which must be enabled for the user.
-(Recording for live events is a different setting which is covered in [Live event recording policies in Teams](teams-live-events/live-events-recording-policies.md).)
+(Recording for live events is a different setting, which is covered in [Live event recording policies in Teams](teams-live-events/live-events-recording-policies.md).)

 When a meeting is recorded, it's automatically:

 - Uploaded to OneDrive (private meetings) or SharePoint (channel meetings)
 - Permissioned to the people invited to the meeting (guests and external attendees can view the recording only if it's explicitly shared with them)
-- Microsoft 365 compliance features apply to the meeting recording files the same as with other files.
+- Microsoft Purview compliance features apply to the meeting recording files the same as with other files.
 - Linked in the chat for the meeting
 - Displayed in the Recordings and Transcripts tab for the meeting in Teams calendar
 - Added to various file lists across Microsoft 365: Shared with me, office.com, Recommended, Recent, etc.